-Mike Pompeo meets PM Modi, to hold talks with NSA Ajit Doval shortly
+Mike Pompeo meets EAM Jaishankar, set stage for Modi-Trump talks

-New Delhi, June 26: US Secretary of State Mike Pompeo, who is on a two-day visit to India ahead of the G-20 summit met Prime Minister Narendra Modi today.
-He is slated to meet External Affairs minister S Jaishankar and National Security Advisor (NSA) Ajit Doval here on Wednesday to hold talks on a host of issues, including terrorism and defence.
+New Delhi, June 26: US Secretary of State Mike Pompeo, who is on a two-day visit to India ahead of the G-20 summit met Prime Minister Narendra Modi, National Security Advisor (NSA) Ajit Doval and External Affairs Minister Subrahmanyam Jaishankar today.

+Pompeo will have a working lunch with Jaishankar and meet Indian and US business leaders in a round-table format and deliver a policy speech at the India International Centre here.

 "Working together to further deepen our strategic partnership.
 Secretary Pompeo called on PM Narendra Modi to exchange views on various aspects of Indo-US relationship.
 PM will meet President Donald Trump on the sidelines of the upcoming G20 Osaka Summit," Ministry of External Affairs Spokesperson Raveesh Kumar tweeted along with pictures of the meeting.